-For the physical risk vulnerability, the bank makes use of the vulnerability index developed by Notre Dame University Global Adaptation Index (ND-GAIN)9 to measure climate risks at the portfolio level.
+For the physical risk vulnerability, the bank makes use of the vulnerability index developed by ND-GAIN to measure climate risks at the portfolio level.
 This index comprises two key dimensions of adaptation: vulnerability and readiness.
-While the vulnerability dimension measures a country's exposure, sensitivity and capacity to adapt to the adverse effects of climate change considering six life-supporting sectors - food, water, health, ecosystem service, human habitat, and infrastructure, readiness dimension measures a country's ability to leverage investments and convert them to adaptation actions.
-Based on the year-end 2022 portfolio, the bank's exposures to countries by 'vulnerability' classification are summarized in the below diagram: The bank has applied certain standardized measures to assess climate risks at portfolio level.
-It has adopted to use the vulnerability index developed by S&P6.
-This index makes use of different variables that take into account both the effects of climate change, as well as the related countries' economic resilience.
-Based on the year-end 2021 portfolio, the bank's exposures to countries by 'vulnerability' classification is summarized in the below diagram:
+While the vulnerability dimension measures a country's exposure, sensitivity, and capacity to adapt to the adverse effects of climate change considering six life-supporting sectors - food, water, health, ecosystem service, human habitat, and infrastructure, readiness dimension measures a country's ability to leverage investments and convert them to adaptation actions.
+Based on the year-end 2023 portfolio, the bank's exposures to countries by 'vulnerability' classification are summarized in the below diagram: